Government assistance for families

-- Been engaged in work continuously for at least 10 of the 13 months prior to the expected birth or adoption of the child
+- Been engaged in work continuously for at least 10 of the 13 months before the birth or adoption of your child

 - Undertaken at least 330 hours of paid work in the 10-month period (an average of around one day of paid work a week)